Klarna

 Klarna is introducing Disputes API V4, which adds multi-phase review, an appeal workflow, and richer dispute outcomes.
 To allow a seamless migration with no service disruption, V1, V2, V3 and V4 operate in parallel during the migration window.

-Two key dates drive the migration:
+Two dates drive the API migration:

 • Your V4 onboarding timestamp — the dividing line between dispute frameworks.
-Disputes opened before it are FRAMEWORK_2020 (legacy); disputes opened after it are FRAMEWORK_2026.
+Disputes opened before it are FRAMEWORK_2020 (legacy); disputes opened on or after it are FRAMEWORK_2026.
 Assignment is automatic and permanent.
 The framework is always readable from configuration.base_framework.

 • November 1, 2026 — a second cutoff within FRAMEWORK_2026 when the 30-day review window, the appeal workflow, and the ON_DISPUTE_OPEN hold policy activate.